m3g/CellListMap.jl/docs/src/Internals.md

 ```
 Note that, since `hist` is mutable, there is no need to assign the output of `pairwise!` to it.

-The example above can be run with `CellListMap.Examples.distance_histogram()` and is available in the
+The example above can be run with `Examples.distance_histogram()` and is available in the
 [distance_histogram.jl](https://github.com/m3g/CellListMap.jl/blob/main/src/examples/distance_histogram.jl) file.

 ### Gravitational potential